 - Device drivers

-We have particular expertise in the Windows storage stack.
-We’re well known for “doing the impossible” on Windows, and making it work the right way.
+We’re well known for “doing what’s really hard” on Windows, and making it work the right way.
+Whether your need to…

-We’re the developers that Microsoft, HP, Dell, Intel and many more rely on for high quality, on-time, delivery when it really matters.
-Check out our list of clients.
-Find out what these companies already know.
+We’re the developers that HP, Dell, Intel, Amazon, Red Hat, Seagate, Sophos and (yes, even) Microsoft rely on for high quality, on-time, delivery when it really matters.
+Check out our list of clients or Check out a few of our recent projects.
+Talk to us to find out what these companies already know.

 So, how does it work?
 Easy – it all starts by contacting us with a specific need.
 Get in touch with our business team via phone or email and give us some background to go on.
 No need to come to us with a proposed solution.
 In fact, it’s best to tell us what you’re trying to accomplish and let us suggest how to your goals might best be accomplished within the confines of the Windows OS architecture.